 1984: Tina Turner had her first and only solo #1 single with “What’s Love Got to Do With It,” which started three weeks at the top of the Billboard Hot 100.
 It had been thirteen years since she and former husband Ike Turner had had a top 10 hit with their version of “Proud Mary.”

 1986: The Bangles released “Walk Like an Egyptian,” the third single from their second studio album, Different Light.
+It became their first #1 hit, topping the charts in the US and several other countries.

 1992: The Ramones released Mondo Bizarro, their twelfth studio album and first with new bassist, C.J.
 Ramone.